Sreerag20109451/JourneyThtoughSpace/README.md

 ## Setup

 ### Backend
-- Clone the Github repo into your local machine
+- Clone the GitHub repo into your local machine
 - Open the cloned repo in an ide
-- Make sure the backend is runninf
+- Create a .env file and set your nasa api key as  'NASA_API_KEY'
 - ```
   cd backend
   npm i